 So when you click ‘New’, what happens?
 They take you to this screen:

 It’s still forced registration essentially, but packaged as something completely different!
 A typical usability problem is now just a single text field – password.
 The rest of the data is your typical checkout information.

 Shopping cart abandonment is a major issue.
-Bonobos is asking for your email up front, and can easily start abandoned cart recovery process.
+Bonobos is asking for your email up front and can easily start an abandoned cart recovery process.
 Also, easy 2 choices – no sensory overload.

 Another great way is to skip login/new/returning screen altogether – so it’s defaulting to guest checkout.
-People with existing account can log in via link, and new clients are offered to create account after they pay.
+People with an existing account can log in via the link, and new clients are offered to create an account after they pay.

 Account registration is offered together with an incentive upon completing the purchase.

 People are not bothered with any account stuff until they pay you money (if you had to choose, what’s more important to you: account registrations or purchases?).

 Usually “thank you” pages are not very useful, but not so here.
 They give you a no-brainer offer: just enter a password and get a coupon (+ order tracking, fast login next time).
 The account creation percentage for new users here is over 75%!
 Very high.

 This is the money page.
 Any lift on this page will make a nice difference to your bank account.